peterdanis/ct/README.md

 - two Nest.js services with 2 instances each, exposed on different ports
 - single node DynamoDB with two tables
 - single node Kafka with two topics for messaging
-- single node Redis for caching // TODO:
+- single node Redis for caching
-- UIs for DynamoDB and Kafka (provided, not built as part of this project)
+- UIs for DynamoDB, Kafka, OpenApi, Redis (provided, not built as part of this project)
 - all linked together via docker-compose, including tables and topics creation
 - validation of incoming API requests
 - shared API / events DTOs